mavlink/mavlink-devguide/en/services/ftp.md

 ## Protocol Discovery

-FTP v1 is supported if the [AUTOPILOT_VERSION.capability](../messages/common.md#AUTOPILOT_VERSION) field has the [MAV_PROTOCOL_CAPABILITY_FTP](../messages/common.md#MAV_PROTOCOL_CAPABILITY_FTP) flag set.
+FTP is supported if the [AUTOPILOT_VERSION.capability](../messages/common.md#AUTOPILOT_VERSION) field has the [MAV_PROTOCOL_CAPABILITY_FTP](../messages/common.md#MAV_PROTOCOL_CAPABILITY_FTP) flag set.

-This flag should only be set by a MAVLink component that supports the specific version of the protocol defined here.
+This flag should only be set by a MAVLink component that supports the specific version of the protocol defined in this document.

 > **Note** The encoding and content of the `FILE_TRANSFER_PROTOCOL` payload field are not mandated by the specification, and other encoding schemes might be used, for example, in private networks.
   If you have implemented a private encoding or different version you **must not** set the [MAV_PROTOCOL_CAPABILITY_FTP](../messages/common.md#MAV_PROTOCOL_CAPABILITY_FTP) flag.